mohamedhosam4/HR-Dashboard-in-Power-BI/README.md

 2. Open the `.pbix` file in Power BI Desktop
 3. Connect to the provided dataset or replace it with your own
 4. Use the interactive filters and visuals for analysis

----

-> For any questions or contributions, feel free to open an issue or submit a pull request.